 Part-time students must add and drop courses according to the same procedures required for full-time students.
 Courses not dropped by the appropriate drop deadlines are subject to normal tuition charges up to the full-course charge.
-A course is not considered to have been dropped until the student has officially dropped it through the HGSE online course enrollment process; informing the instructor of the course is not an official notification.
+A course is not considered to have been dropped until the student has officially dropped it through my.Harvard; informing the instructor of the course is not considered an official notification.